American Idiot (musical): Vancouver (2016)

 A production by Fighting Chance Productions ran from July 28 to August 27 alongside the theatre company's production of Heathers at Granville Island's Waterfront Theatre.
 This was the Western Canadian premiere of American Idiot.

 Brisbane (2017)

 American Idiot had its Australian debut at the Queensland Performing Arts Centre from February 23 to March 12.
 The role of St. Jimmy was shared between Australian rock musicians Chris Cheney (The Living End), and Phil Jamieson (Grinspoon).

-Buenos Aires (2017)

-A production opened in Buenos Aires, Argentina on August 14, 2017, and ran over the course of eight weeks.
-All the songs from the musical were adapted to Spanish with a few selected dates on its original language.

-Copenhagen (2017 & 2021)

-The first production in Copenhagen, Denmark opened on September 15, 2017.
-It played at legendary concert venue Den Graa Hal at Christiania, which was also the first concert venue Green Day performed in Copenhagen in the 1990s.
-A revival of the show will open 26 June 2021 at the iconic Østre Gasværk Teater as one of the first musical theatre productions to play in Denmark after lockdown due to the corona pandemic.

 Frankfurt (2018)

 On January 17, 2018, the first German production of American Idiot opened at the renowned rock concert venue Batschkapp in Frankfurt.
 The production, which is mounted by the startup company Off-Musical Frankfurt, is directed by Thomas Helmut Heep.
 The creative team also consists of Ludwig Mond (choreographer) and Dean Wilmington (musical director).
 The lyrics were translated into German by Titus Hoffmann.
-The production garnered positive reviews, with Jens Alsbach from Musicalzentrale saying that it "sets new standards for musical theatre in Germany."
+The production garnered positive reviews, with Jens Alsbach from Musicalzentrale saying that it "sets new standards for musical theatre in Germany".